bamfranceschi/roomba-challenge/README.md

 ### `yarn build`

 Builds the app for production to the `build` folder.<br />

-This project uses the following libraries:
- - react-dropzone
- - styled-components
- - jest

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).